A man in a suit working on a laptop at a desk with a brick archway in the background.

 Planting truffle-inoculated trees is a commitment, but once the truffles start appearing (often after 5-7 years), the payoff is huge.

-3. A Distinctive Selling Point
+3. A Unique Selling Point

 Tropical Fruits in Non-Tropical Places